karl-cardenas-coding/go-lambda-cleanup/README.md

 4. If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.

 #### Shared File Example
-If `~/.aws/config` and `~/.aws/config` is setup for the AWS CLI then you may leverage the exisits profile confugrations.
+If `~/.aws/config` and `~/.aws/config` is setup for the AWS CLI then you may leverage the existing profile confugrations for authentication.
 ```shell
 export AWS_PROFILE=myProfile
 gcl clean -r us-west-2 -s true